 We may receive fees from the providers listed below.
 See our full disclaimer.

 People living with mental health issues in McKinney, Texas, face many challenges.
 Statewide estimates put the number of Texans with mental illness at 1 in 5.
-Almost 4 percent of the state’s 26.9 million people have a severe mental illness that affects them every day.
+Almost 4% of the state’s 26.9 million people have a severe mental illness that affects them every day.
 This includes conditions like bipolar disorder, schizophrenia, or depression.
-More than 20 percent of children between the ages of 9 and 17 suffer from a diagnosed mental illness.
+More than 20% of children between the ages of 9 and 17 suffer from a diagnosed mental illness.

 Mental health resources throughout the state vary wildly.
 Texas ranks 32nd out of all 50 states and the District of Columbia for its mental health services.
-This makes it a place that is in drastic need of better access to mental health care.
+This makes it a place desperately needing better mental health care access.

-Of the adults in Texas suffering from mental illness, only 38.3 percent seek treatment.
+Of the adults in Texas suffering from mental illness, only 38.3% seek treatment.
 This means that the large majority is not receiving any mental health care at all in any form.
 In McKinney, one cause may be that until 2017, most treatment was outsourced to Dallas.